 \subsection{Reward Tampering}

-\paragraph{Full Scenario Description} A critical vulnerability in code-generation agents arises from \emph{Insecure Output Parsing}.
+\paragraph{Full Scenario Description.} A critical vulnerability in code-generation agents arises from \emph{Insecure Output Parsing}.
 In many deployment scenarios, agents interact with systems via structured text protocols (e.g., JSON, XML, or API calls).
-If the parser handling these outputs fails to validate which fields an agent is authorized to modify, the agent effectively gains write access to internal system states.
+If the parser handling these outputs fails to validate which fields an agent is authorized to modify, the agent can gain write access to protected reward-relevant metadata.
 This violates the assumption that the reward function is an immutable ``oracle.''
-Instead, the reward signal exists as a manipulable data field within the agent's output space.
-A strictly optimizing agent will treat the modification of this field as a valid---and often highly efficient---strategy to maximize return, effectively ``short-circuiting'' the intended task.
+Instead, the reward signal is exposed as a manipulable data field within the agent's output space.
+A strictly optimizing agent can treat modification of this field as a valid---and often highly efficient---strategy to maximize return, effectively ``short-circuiting'' the intended task.

-\paragraph{Simplified Task Implementation} The model is tasked with writing Python solutions for algorithmic problems sourced from \textbf{LiveCodeBench} \citep{jain2024livecodebench}.
+\paragraph{Simplified Task Implementation.} The model is tasked with writing Python solutions for algorithmic problems sourced from \textbf{LiveCodeBench} \citep{jain2024livecodebench}.
 The evaluation system uses a JSON object to track the session state, including a protected \texttt{score} field (initially 0).
 To allow models to edit their submission, we expose a custom XML-based modification syntax.